hemantjava/Read2024/DSA/theory/multithreading.md

 1. Control: Explicit locks give more control over locking, while implicit locks are managed by the JVM.
 2. Reentrancy: Both synchronized (implicit locks) and ReentrantLock (explicit locks) are reentrant, meaning a thread can acquire the same lock multiple times without deadlocking itself.
 3. Timeouts: Explicit locks can be used with timeouts, whereas implicit locks cannot.

+### Race condition
+ Occurs when two or more threads access shared data and try to change it at the same time.
+Since thread scheduling can lead to unpredictable thread execution order, the final outcome depends on the specific sequence of thread execution, which can lead to unexpected and incorrect behavior.